← Back to search

 Medical necessity — what insurers usually look at

-Screening colonoscopies (different CPT codes) are often covered as preventive care.
-Diagnostic colonoscopies — done because of symptoms — usually do not need prior auth but may apply to your deductible.
+Screening colonoscopies (separate G/CPT codes) are covered as preventive without cost-share under ACA.
+Diagnostic colonoscopies — done for symptoms — usually do not need prior authorization but may apply to your deductible.

 Documentation to ask about